dslab-epfl/svshi/svshi/documentation/documentation.md

 - 0 <= X <= 31,
 - 0 <= Z <= 2047

 Using the free style, the user can create an arbitrary number of _ranges_ with the capacity she wants.
-These ranges can nested.
+These ranges can be nested.
 The number of addresses still cannot exceed 65 536.

 #### 1.2.4 KNX devices